My neonate

 allowed special programing and educational content to stimulate and shape my budding

 brain.
-At times I was blindfolded with hi-fi headphones secured to my ears
+At times I was blindfolded with hi-fi headphones secured to my ears that

-infants to a progression of deliberately controlled stimuli which were arranged
+progression of deliberately controlled stimuli that were arranged in orders of clearly

-in orders of clearly logical progression and coherently increasing complexity, the
+logical progression and coherently increasing complexity could effectively

-for complex pattern recognition and a more generally well-organized coherence
+a more generally well-organized coherence of thought.

 In any